hritvik-soni/Geekster-Assignment-FS_10/Mapping_Practice/README.md

 ## Project Summary

-E-Commerse APi is a system to handle activities related to E-commerse and services
+Mapping Practice is a Assignment to practice mapping in sprintboot.

   #### Features for Employee

-- you can Add/Create User.
-- you can Add/Create Address.
-- you can Add/Create Product.
-- you can Add/Create Order.
+- you can Add/Create Address , Book , Course , Laptop and Student.
-- you can Get all User details.
+- you can Get all Address , Book , Course , Laptop and Student details.
-- you can Get specific Product details by category.
--  you can Get specific Order details by Order Id.
+- you can Delete/Remove specific Address , Book , Course , Laptop and Student details.
-- you can Delete/Remove specific Product details by Product id.
+- you can Update specific Address , Book , Course , Laptop and Student details.